flutter/website/src/development/tools/devtools/memory.md

   parent2 = null;

   // At this point, the `child` instance is unreachable
-  // and will therefore be garbage collected.
+  // and will eventually be garbage collected.

   …
 }